vsbuffalo/.emacs.d/README.md

  4. `mv nextstep/Emacs.app /Applications`

-To build the terminal application, make sure `jpeg`, `tiff`, and `libungif` are installed via Macports.
+To build the terminal application, make sure `jpeg`, `tiff`, and `libungif` are installed via Homebrew.
 Then compile with:

  1. `./configure --without-x`
  2. `make`